-Inbred puppies can inherit all kinds of health issues along with a particular coat color or color pattern.
+Inbred puppies can inherit various health issues along with a particular coat color or color pattern.

-This is why you need to do your homework and research whenever you consider adopting or purchasing a Rottweiler that has an unusual coat color.
+This is why you need to do your homework and research whenever you consider adopting or purchasing a Rottweiler with unusual coat color.

 Rottweiler colors and crossbreeding

-As the American Rottweiler Club points out, another reason you want to carefully research the breeder you buy your puppy from is to make sure you really are buying a purebred Rottweiler!
+As the American Rottweiler Club points out, another reason you want to research the breeder carefully you buy your puppy from is to make sure you are buying a purebred Rottweiler!

 Whenever a supposedly rare or unusually colored Rottweiler is advertised, you want to be able to be sure the coat color is not the result of a hybrid dog breeding.

-Crossbreeding also called hybrid breeding or designer dog breeding occurs when a breeder crosses two different purebred dog breeds to create a new dog breed.
+Crossbreeding, also called hybrid or designer dog breeding, occurs when a breeder crosses two purebred dog breeds to create a new breed.

-As Big Sky Rottie Rescue explains, many of the breeders who openly advertise rare or unusual Rottweiler puppies for sale are doing so purely to make a profit.
+As Big Sky Rottie Rescue explains, many breeders who openly advertise rare or unusual Rottweiler puppies for sale are doing so purely to make a profit.

-Either the breeder doesn’t have the genetic knowledge to breed a true-to-breed purebred Rottweiler or the breeder just wants to make money by selling innocent dog lovers poorly bred pups.
+Either the breeder doesn’t have the genetic knowledge to breed a true-to-breed purebred Rottweiler or just wants to make money by selling innocent dog lovers poorly bred pups.

-Often the puppies are not purebred Rottweilers at all but cross with mixed or unknown parentage in their gene pool.
+Often the puppies are not purebred Rottweilers but cross with mixed or unknown parentage in their gene pool.

 For example, since Rottweilers do not have the genes to be pure white, when you see an all-white Rottweiler, there are only two ways this could happen.

 The first way to get a white Rottweiler is by heavy inbreeding.
-The second way to get a white Rottweiler is by cross-breeding a Rottweiler with another dog breed that has the genes to produce an all-white coat.
+The second way to get a white Rottweiler is by cross-breeding a Rottweiler with another dog breed with the genes to produce an all-white coat.

-In the first case, your white Rottweiler will likely grow up to have severe health and behavioral issues and may have a shortened life expectancy as well.
+In the first case, your white Rottweiler will likely grow up with severe health and behavioral issues and may have a shortened life expectancy.
 In the second case, you are paying for a purebred Rottweiler but getting a hybrid Rottweiler.

 How to Choose a Responsible Rottweiler Breeder

-The American Rottweiler Club has issued recommendations for how to select an honest, ethical and experienced Rottweiler dog breeder.
+The American Rottweiler Club has issued recommendations for selecting an honest, ethical, and experienced Rottweiler dog breeder.

-Of course, the first way to know is by confirming that the Rottweiler puppies all have the coat colors that are described in the Rottweiler breed standard.
+Of course, the first way to know is by confirming that the Rottweiler puppies have the coat colors described in the Rottweiler breed standard.